 Reporting Discrimination and Harassment

-Equity & Human Rights Services (EHRS) is here to help.
+The Western Human Rights Office (HRO) is here to help.
 We provide advice and support to all members of Western's campus community: students, staff, faculty, and leaders.

 - Human rights-based harassment and discrimination, such as sexism, racism, transphobia, homophobia, islamophobia, xenophobia, antisemitism, and ableism.

 - Concerns related to non-human rights-based harassment, such as personal harassment or workplace harassment, may also be reported.

 Steps for Reporting

 You may make an anonymous report, however, this may limit the ability of HRO and Western to respond and take action.